ualib/docs.ualib.org/src/Base/Functions/Injective.lagda.rst

 ..
-FILE      : Base/Overture/Injective.lagda.rst
+FILE      : Base/Functions/Injective.lagda.rst
 ..
 AUTHOR    : William DeMeo
 ..
 DATE      : 02 Jun 2022
 ..
-UPDATED   : 02 Jun 2022
+UPDATED   : 23 Jun 2022

-..
-COPYRIGHT : (c) 2022 William DeMeo
+.. highlight:: agda
+.. role:: code

-.. _injective-functions:
+.. _base-functions-injective-functions:

 Injective functions
 ~~~~~~~~~~~~~~~~~~~

-This is the `Base.Overture.Injective`_ module of the agda-algebras_ library.
+This is the `Base.Functions.Injective`_ module of the agda-algebras_ library.

 We say that a function ``f : A → B`` is *injective* (or *monic*) if it
 does not map two distinct elements of the domain to the same point in